hu-tianyi/hu-tianyi.github.io/_posts/2021-05-24-Solve-MemoryError-Unable-to-allocate.md

 After setting the 'Overcommit handling mode' to `1`, I can start training my Q-learning model.

-However, as the training in progress, the 'sparse' array becomes denser and denser.
+However,  the 'sparse' array becomes denser and denser when the training in progress.
 Finally, it runs out of my `32.GiB` physical memory space at around epochs of 4750000 (Total: 8000000).`

 As a result, the system has to terminate the training before it is finished.   :(

 I need more available memory space!!
 I realize that increasing the `Swap` size would be helpful.

-`Swap` is a special file located on your hard disk, which the system could use it as an additional virtual memory space.
+`Swap` is a special file located on your hard disk, which the system could use as an additional virtual memory space.

 The default size of the `Swap` on my `Ubuntu20.04` system is `2.GiB`, which is insufficient.